CSE512-15S/fp-jporteno-mraza/README.md

 ## Running Instructions

 Access our visualization at http://cse512-15s.github.io/fp-jporteno-mraza/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+Use full-screen mode for the best experience.